How often do you stop and think about the roof of your house?

 Once you are ready to inspect your roof, you will need to know what to look for.
 Damage can occur from wind, hail, water and falling objects like tree limbs so there are a variety of ways damage can present itself.
 The following list provides some of the clear signs that your roof may need attention.

 - Look for leaks – One of the most telling signs of trouble with your roof is leaks inside the house.
 Consistent leaks after rain are obvious but you should also pay close attention after severe weather.
 The combination of high wind and rain can often stress a roof at its weakest points and reveal early signs that areas need attention.
 Look specifically in areas where dormers, chimneys or other obstructions create potential leaks.

-- Look for granules in gutter and downspouts – Asphalt shingles have a top coating of granules that protect the softer surfaces from UV radiation.
-It is normal for some of these granules to end up in gutters and downspouts so the mere sight of them is not cause for alarm.
-However, if you notice a suddenly increase of granules it is a sign that shingles may be approaching the end of their service life.
-Without a consistent coating of granules shingles are vulnerable to UV radiation that will make them brittle and susceptible to damage.
+- Look for granules in gutter and downspouts – Asphalt shingles have a top coating of granules that protects the softer surfaces from UV radiation.
+It is normal for some of these granules to end up in gutters and downspouts, so the mere sight of them does not cause alarm.
+However, if you notice a sudden increase in granules, it is a sign that shingles may be approaching the end of their service life.
+Without a consistent coating of granules, shingles are vulnerable to UV radiation which will make them brittle and susceptible to damage.

 - Visible shingle damage – Inspect the shingles and look for cracked, cupped, or missing shingles.

 Broken or Missing Shingles – Shingles that have become brittle will crack when subjected to heavy wind and eventually may break off completely.
 While overlapped shingle courses will prevent immediate leaks from missing shingles, it is a clear sign that there is an issue.